Henry Pellatt

-Pellatt was also a noted supporter of the Boy Scouts of Canada.
+Pellatt was also a supporter of the Boy Scouts of Canada.
 His first wife, Mary, was the first Chief Commissioner of the Girl Guides of Canada.

 Early life and family

 Pellatt was born in Kingston, Canada West (now Ontario), the son of Henry Pellatt (1830–1909), a Glasgow-born stockbroker in Toronto, and Emma Mary Pellatt (née Holland).
 His great-grandfather was the glassmaker Apsley Pellatt.

 Pellatt had three sisters and two brothers, Fred Pellatt (grandfather of Toronto-based freelance writer John Pellatt) and Mill Pellatt (father of Mary Katherine Pellatt).
 The latter brother was paymaster of the Toronto Electric Light Company, a job obtained for him by Pellatt.
 His sisters were Mary Kate, Marian Maria and Emily Mountford Pellatt.
 One of his nieces, Beatrix Hamilton, was married to Canadian economist and humourist Stephen Leacock.

 He was educated at Upper Canada College before leaving in 1876 to join his father's stock brokerage company, Pellatt and Osler, as a clerk.
 In 1882, Pellatt's father and Sir Edmund Boyd Osler parted ways, and Pellatt completed his apprenticeship and became a full member of the stock exchange.
 In the following year, Pellatt's father set up a partnership with his son under the name Pellatt and Pellatt.

 Pellatt married twice, first to Mary Dodgson in Toronto in 1882 and, after Mary's death in 1924, to Catharine Welland Merritt in Toronto in 1927 (which lasted until her death in 1929).
-With his first wife, he had one son, Reginald Pellatt (1885-1967), who was a Colonel and married with no children.
+With his first wife, he had one son, Reginald Pellatt (1885–1967), who was a Colonel and married with no children.